Breast Augmentation in Salt Lake City

 For some women, the breasts convey an important sense of femininity.
 For others, breast enhancement helps create a more proportionate overall body shape.
 Always remember to be honest with yourself about why you are interested in breast augmentation.
 Our team serves patients from Draper, Murray, Cottonwood Heights, and all around Salt Lake City.
 Breast augmentation is something we’re very familiar with and produce excellent results.
 Are you ready to see how you can increase the size and improve the shape of your breasts?

 We are ready to help.

 If you would like to learn more about how breast augmentation can transform your image, request a consultation online or call our office at (801) 937-9650.
-Our board-certified plastic surgeons, Dr. Reuben and Dr. Clayton, are eager to meet you and help you on your aesthetic journey.
+Our board-certified plastic surgeon, Dr. Reuben, is eager to meet you and help you on your aesthetic journey.

 To give you the most attractive and natural-looking results, we will customize your procedure to features of your unique anatomy such as your height, weight, and the width of your chest.
 He will thoroughly review your choices for the following options: